-Freshwater clams are usually much smaller (¾ inch or less), more circular, with the umbo about the same distance from front and back ends, and less flattened.
-There are several native species of these small native clams, usually called fingernail clams or pea clams.
+Freshwater clams, usually called fingernail clams or pea clams, are usually much smaller (¾ inch or less), more circular, with the umbo about the same distance from front and back ends, and less flattened.
+There are several native species of these small clams, in the genera Pisidium, Sphaerium, and Musculium.

-The Asian clam (Corbicula fluminea) is an exotic, invasive species and is found nearly statewide in a variety of aquatic habitats.
+The Asian clam (Corbicula fluminea) is a nonnative, invasive species and is found nearly statewide in a variety of aquatic habitats.
 It can reach 2 inches in length; its larger size and sculpture of concentric lines, which continue as raised rings, help to distinguish it from our native clams.

 Habitat and Conservation